mongodb/mongo-kafka/README.md

 To have more flexibility in this regard there might be future support for:

 * explicit null handling: the option to preserve / ignore fields with null values
-* investigate if it makes sense to support array element access for field projections
+* investigate if it makes sense to support array element access for field projections based on an index or a given value to project simple/primitive type elements

 ##### How wildcard pattern matching works:
 The configuration supports wildcard matching using a __'\*'__ character notation.
 A wildcard